mikemoraned/biscuits/README.md

 Also, some allowances:
 - This doesn't need to run in all browsers i.e. so backwards incompatibility is allowed

+### Approach

+1. Choose aspect ratio of area, and real height e.g. 16:9 and height of 1km.
+2. Chunk this to a bounding box represented by a pair of geohashes at some fixed geohash accuracy, where top-left corner of top-left geohash and top-left corner of bottom-right geohash define the area.
+3. Choose mapbox as the map provider.
+4. This allows us to define a binary image, where we start with a white image and then draw in black all features we want to act as separators between areas.
+This would be features like roads, sea, etc. We get these by getting a set of vector or raster tiles which represent these features and then drawing them to an image, where we truncate and offset the points in the features.
+This means we end up with a binary image which corresponds to the original bounding box.
+5. Take this binary image and find connected components.
+This defines our "biscuits" as separate raster images.
+6. Convert these raster images back to vectors by taking each separately as a binary image and tracing around the edge.
+7. Ask the layout algorithm to take these inputs and lay them out by arranging into an area which retains tha original aspect ratio but can be bigger or smaller.
+8. These biscuits can then be animated back onto the main grid in the front-end, displayed using a canvas overlay over the main mapbox map.

 ## April 2018 : Speculaas

 <a href="https://youtu.be/6DsjwTlskkM"><img src="public/apr2018.jerusalem.png" /></a>